-Our Economics degree at Leeds will allow you to explore a wide range of economic perspectives and approaches to real-world challenges.
-You’ll develop into a well-rounded economist with the important skills that are sought after by graduate employers.
+Within a challenging and supportive environment, you’ll explore a wide range of economic perspectives and approaches to real-world challenges.
+You’ll develop into a well-rounded economist with the skills that are sought after by top graduate employers.

-This course covers the core concepts and techniques in economics, where you will gain analytical, quantitative, computing, presentation and other transferable skills, preparing you for a variety of exciting careers in the private and public sector.
+This course covers the core concepts, practices and techniques in economics.
+You will gain analytical, quantitative, computing, presentation and other transferable skills, preparing you for a variety of exciting careers in the private and public sector.

 - Enterprise and Innovation